Stars and Stripes Forever (film): Plot

 In the 1890s, Sergeant Major John Philip Sousa, director of the United States Marine Band, leaves the Marine Corps after his enlistment expires to form his own band.
-He must do so because he is not paid enough by the Corps to provide for his wife Jennie (Ruth Hussey) and their three children.
-As a favor for his splendid service, he can take along Private Willie Little (Robert Wagner), who has invented and played a new instrument, the "Sousaphone."
+He must do so because he is not paid enough by the Corps to provide for his wife Jennie and their three children.
+As a favor for his splendid service, he can take along Private Willie Little, who has invented and played a new instrument, the "Sousaphone."

 Willie persuades Sousa to go to a "concert" where some of Sousa's songs will be performed.
-In fact, it is a rowdy music hall, where Willie's girlfriend, Lily Becker (Debra Paget), is one of the performers.
+In fact, it is a rowdy music hall, where Willie's girlfriend, Lily Becker, is one of the performers.
 When the police raid the place for indecency (by 1890s standards), the trio barely manage to get away.
 Willie and Lily immediately begin to fit in, eventually becoming an extension of the Sousa family.

 Sousa forms his band and selects only the finest musicians worldwide.
 He firmly discourages the married men in the band from bringing their wives along on tour.
 However, Willie and Lily are deeply in love, secretly married and tour together in the new band.
 Late one night, Sousa is shocked when he spots Willie sneaking into Lily's train compartment.
 Sousa's wife has to let him in on their secret.

 It is 1895.
-Sousa's contract to perform at the Cotton States Exposition in Atlanta, Georgia, is canceled by Colonel Randolph (Finlay Currie) because both previous bands proved to be unpopular at the exposition.
+Sousa's contract to perform at the Cotton States Exposition in Atlanta, Georgia, is canceled by Colonel Randolph because both previous bands proved to be unpopular at the exposition.
 Sousa heads south anyway.
 His musicians strike up "Dixie" as the band marches onto the exposition grounds, putting the large crowd in a jubilant, receptive mood.
 The playlist for Sousa's twice-daily concerts is announced: it includes "Dixie" to be played as often as possible and for all encores.
 Sousa and his band are heartily welcomed to the Atlanta exposition.
 Sousa then surprises the otherwise all-white audience by introducing a black choral group called the Stone Mountain Church Choir of Atlanta, to sing the Battle Hymn of the Republic.